 Security tokens are programmable and, therefore, able to self-govern.
 Programmability facilitates the automation of processes that are laborious, time-consuming and expensive for humans to perform.

 Checking for full compliance manually (i.e. without an automatic tool) requires a huge amount of time and effort.
-This in turn incurs significant costs both for the private individual (the investor) and the public servant (the SEC).
+This, in turn, incurs significant costs both for the private individual (the investor) and the public servant (the SEC).
 Smart contracts can be encoded with programmable logic around investor validation (KYC/AML), regulatory norms (Reg D, Reg A, Reg CF or Reg S) and trading protocol (P2P or decentralized exchanges).
-So long as the writing of these contracts is articulated and clear, the code can automatically enforce any predetermined rules programmed [A number of STO platforms have emerged that offer professional coding services to ensure that the programming of compliance is watertight.
-Please see this post for a deep dive into STO platforms.].
+So long as the writing of these contracts is articulated and clear, the code can automatically enforce any predetermined rules programmed .

 The programmability of regulation in blockchain technology is extremely valuable because the open source infrastructure is already built.
 This enables the provision of information in a transparent and immutable way in a common standard platform, providing access to everyone.
 This technology circumvents unnecessary steps and intermediaries while meeting regulatory requirements, thereby reducing risk, with approvals being made by software rather than humans, and costs where intermediaries are eliminated and paperwork is transformed into code.